Covene/MerakiNewClientAlert-Covene/README.md

     if orgresponse:
             OrganizationID = orgresponse[7]["id"]
             OrgName = orgresponse[7]["name"]

+If you only have access to 1 organization, the script will not show the above messaging and proceed with the Organization.

 ### Networks
 The GetNetworkIDs function will show the networks that it is going to pull from.
 There is currently no mechanism to pick and chose the networks you want to be alerted on.
 This may change with future updates, but for now all networks are included.